House197/CSharp/ASP.md

 # Vocabulario
 - What i want to call out here is that it is recommended for all new development.
 - It is really neat.
+- APIs are a common set of collections to be executed agains a given collection of resources.

 # Web APIs Beginner's Series
 https://learn.microsoft.com/en-us/shows/beginners-series-to-web-apis/